API reference#

 - property leftover: str#

->>> stream = TokenStream("hello world") >>> with stream.syntax(word=r"[a-z]+"): ... stream.expect("word").value ... stream.leftover 'hello' ' world'
+- The remaining input. - >>> stream = TokenStream("hello world") >>> with stream.syntax(word=r"[a-z]+"): ... stream.expect("word").value ... stream.leftover 'hello' ' world'

 - head(characters=50)#